lauracosgrove/p8105_hw6_lec2197/homework6.md

 ### Comparing model

-Compare your model to two others:
+Now, I'll compare my model to two others, using the cross-validated (created with `modelr::crossv_mc`) prediction error as measured by RMSE:

-One using length at birth and gestational age as predictors (main effects only) One using head circumference, length, sex, and all interactions (including the three-way interaction) between these Make this comparison in terms of the cross-validated prediction error; use crossv\_mc and functions in purrr as appropriate.
+-   One using length at birth and gestational age as predictors (main effects only)

-Note that although we expect your model to be reasonable, model building itself is not a main idea of the course and we don’t necessarily expect your model to be “optimal”.
+-   One using head circumference, length, sex, and all interactions (including the three-way interaction) between these

 ``` r
 twopred_mod <- lm(bwt ~ blength + gaweeks, data = birthweight_data)